klcodanr/roman-numeral/README.md

  - Run: `npm run run:docker`
  - Run `docker-machine ip`

-Once all the steps are complete, the service can be accessed at: http://localhost:8080/romannumeral?query=23
+Which can be accessed at:
+http://localhost:8080/romannumeral?query=23

 ### Helm / Kubernetes Local Build and Run